 To make the floor a little less fragile, layers of newspaper can be used to separate the substrate layer.
 Deep layered substrates will act as some degree of shock absorber and can be used to hide cables in.

 Terrarium enclosures are often heavy and fragile.
 The surface where it will be situated needs to be strong, secure and able to bear the weight of the terrarium.
 A well-lit area with a free electrical plug point will be perfect.
-The bottom of the terrarium can be protected by using styrofoam.
-The floor space of the terrarium should be smaller than the surface its rest upon.
+The bottom of the terrarium can be protected by using a styrofoam layer.
+The floor space of the terrarium should be smaller than the surface it rests upon.

 Creating a natural-looking, desert/savanna-themed terrarium for Leopard geckos is fairly easy and is a great way to make viewing more pleasurable.
 It also enriches their environment and stimulates their natural behaviours.

-This article outlined considerations when it comes to creating a Leopard gecko terrarium that includes enclosure types, ventilation, lighting, substrate, enclosure furniture and heating.
+When it comes to creating Leopard gecko terrariums, the enclosure types, size, ventilation, lighting, substrate, enclosure furniture and heating needs to be considered.